Stwikey/alien-kitty/README.md

 # How its made
 With a 16x2 LCD for its eyes, a vibration motor for purring, an arduino UNO R3 for the brains, and a rotary encoder to turn its head and act as a button.
 The rest is 3D printed, 4 screws to hold the LCD in place, everything else is either a snap connection or attached when printing.

+# How to use
+Alien kitty is easy to use!
+Leave it on your desk and if you want you can pet it.
+It's to put simply a desk decoration.
+You can turn its head around, or press down on its head and it will respond!
+Twist its head too much and it might get dizzy, but if you pet it (push down) it'll become happy and start purring!

 # Why it was made?
 Why not?
 We looked around and realized our desks are super messy, why not add more to the mess and have a little desk pet.
 The alien kitty design was just a random idea!
 It was also a good excuse to use components that we haven't used before and to design something that looks cute.